phpList/phplist-hosted-api/README.md

 #### PHP

-+ A client library which implements the API is included in this repository `phplistHostedClient.class.php`
++ A client library which implements the API is `phplistHostedClient.class.php`
-+ A copy of [NuSoap PHP](https://sourceforge.net/projects/nusoap/)'s /lib directory is required by the PHP client library and should be located within the same directory.
+  + A copy of [NuSoap PHP](https://sourceforge.net/projects/nusoap/)'s /lib directory is required by the PHP client library and should be located within the same directory
++ An example implementation of the PHP client library is `APIexample.php`

 ## Usage